scala/scala3/docs/docs/reference/inline.md

 ---
 layout: doc-page
-title: Rewrite and Transparent
+title: Inline and Transparent
 ---

-`rewrite` is a new modifier that guarantees that a definition will be inlined at the point of use.
+`inline` is a new modifier that guarantees that a definition will be inline at the point of use.
 Example:

     object Config {
       transparent val logging = false